windy-civi/windy-civi/README.md

 ## Start Development

-The development assumes you are using Github Codespaces.
+**Easiest:** The development assumes you are using Github Codespaces.
 Shoot up an instance and it should just work.

+If wanting to develop outside GitHub Codespaces, run `npm install` on whichever project you want.
+You'll need the following APIs:

+- `GOOGLE_API_KEY`: For `web-app`.
+API Key from Google for Autocomplete/Civic Information API
+- `GOOGLE_SPREADSHEET_API_KEY`: For `scraper/wiki-summaries`.
+API key from Google to scrape Google Sheet for wiki (can be same as GOOGLE_API_KEY)
+- `OPENAI_API_KEY`: For `scraper/gpt`.
+API key to run OpenAI GPT commands

 ## Folder Structure